vinisalazar/BioProv/paper/paper.md

 ```

 ## Database system
-BioProv implements an internal database using [TinyDB](https://tinydb.readthedocs.io/en/latest/), a document-oriented, pure
+BioProv has an internal database based on [TinyDB](https://tinydb.readthedocs.io/en/latest/), a document-oriented, pure
 Python database.
-Projects can be easily loaded by their ID (the `Project.tag` attribute) and can be updated during runtime, by
+Projects can be loaded by their ID (the `Project.tag` attribute) and can be updated during runtime, by
 setting the `Project.auto_update = True` option.
 Assuming the user has run the previous code example, this could be done in a
 new session: